This post contains affiliate links. Learn More

 Since beet seeds come in clusters, you’ll have this extra step of thinning out once the clusters have germinated.

-As soon as you seed your beet seeds starting to germinate and grow, you’ll need to thin out your beets in your edible garden.
+As soon as you see your beet seeds starting to germinate and grow, you’ll need to thin out your beets in your edible garden.
+The biggest thing is to ensure you have time for germination and get the young plants in the ground and thriving during the proper cool-season crop timeframe.

 The best recommendation is to have 9 plans per square foot, although I personally like to have them closer together.
 I replant all of the beet plants I thin out.